 About The Dean

-Teri Schwartz is the dean of the UCLA School of Theater, Film and Television (TFT), where she has launched an exciting new vision and long-range strategic plan that re-imagines entertainment and performing arts education as an interdisciplinary enterprise that is grounded in humanistic storytelling, global diversity and innovation.
+Teri Schwartz is the Dean of the UCLA School of Theater, Film and Television (UCLA TFT), where she has launched an exciting new vision and long-range strategic plan that re-imagines entertainment and performing arts education as an interdisciplinary enterprise grounded in humanistic storytelling, social impact, technology and innovation and global diversity.

-Appointed in July 2009, and in collaboration with students, faculty staff and key stakeholders, Dean Schwartz has taken her unique vision by forging a dynamic strategy for the entire entertainment and performing arts educational enterprise through new innovative interdisciplinary programs, initiatives and courses that tear down the silos across disciplines and bring film, theater, television, digital media and animation into a collaborative new direction for the 21st century.
+Appointed in July 2009, and in collaboration with students, faculty, staff and key stakeholders, Dean Schwartz has put her unique vision into action through new innovative interdisciplinary programs, initiatives and curricula that tear down the silos across disciplines to bring film, theater, television, digital media and animation into a collaborative new direction for the 21st century.

-Under Dean Schwartz’ leadership, TFT is cultivating important industry partnerships and alliances; strengthening and energizing TFT’s highly successful alumni network and Executive Board; fostering key initiatives for social responsibility with companies such as Participant Media; launching new cutting-edge programs at the intersection of digital, storytelling, performance and research with partners such as Cirque du Soleil, Google, YouTube and Cisco; helping to recruit exceptional new faculty; securing distinguished visiting artists; and nurturing and developing outstanding diverse student talent to be the leaders, storytellers and scholars of the future who will use the power of their stories, performances and research to make a difference in the world.
-To that end, Dean Schwartz is launching new full-ride and partial-ride scholarships to give access and opportunity to the most talented and diverse array of students; securing important paid fellowships and key internships; and creating new mentoring and festival strategy programs for all TFT students.
-In addition, she has plans for two new research centers and for several new endowed chairs.
-Dean Schwartz is leading the first-ever major endowment and capital campaigns for TFT to ensure its long-range pre-eminence and leadership across the entertainment and performing arts educational landscape under the banner: Creating What’s Next.
+Under Dean Schwartz’ leadership, UCLA TFT is cultivating important industry partnerships and alliances with major film studios, television broadcast and cable networks, and digital streaming services; strengthening and energizing the School's highly successful alumni network and Executive Board; fostering key initiatives for social impact with industry alliances; launching new cutting-edge research programs at the intersection of story, performance and digital platforms with partners such as Cirque du Soleil, Disney Imagineering, YouTube and Google; helping to recruit outstanding, diverse faculty for UCLA TFT’s Film/Television/Digital Media and Theater departments; and nurturing exceptional student talent to be the leaders, storytellers and scholars of the future who will use the power of their stories, performances and research to make a difference in the world.

-Prior to joining UCLA’s TFT, Dean Schwartz successfully served from 2003 to 2009 as the founding dean of the Loyola Marymount University School of Film and Television in Los Angeles.
+Prior to joining UCLA TFT, Dean Schwartz successfully served from 2003 to 2009 as the founding dean of the Loyola Marymount University School of Film and Television in Los Angeles.

-A native of Los Angeles, Dean Schwartz graduated magna cum laude, Phi Beta Kappa in English Literature from UCLA in 1971 and received her M.A. in film from the University of London in 1973.
+A native of Los Angeles, Dean Schwartz graduated magna cum laude, Phi Beta Kappa in English Literature from UCLA, 1971, and received her M.A. in Film from the University of London, 1973.

-Dean Schwartz is an optimistic, imaginative and dynamic leader who passionately believes in the power of entertainment and performing arts education as a way to foster remarkable emerging talent who will use their success and their works to enlighten, engage and inspire change for a better world.
-She has dedicated this chapter of her life to this goal and considers it a privilege and honor to do so.
-She is proud to be an alumna of UCLA and inspired to serve in her role as dean of TFT.
+Dean Schwartz is an optimistic, imaginative and dynamic leader who passionately believes in the power of entertainment and performing arts education to nurture and develop remarkable new artists and scholars who will use their stories, their performances, their research and their future successes to enlighten, engage and inspire change for a better world.
+Dean Schwartz has dedicated this chapter of her life to this goal and considers it a privilege and honor to do so.
+She is proud to be an alumna of UCLA and inspired to serve in her role as Dean of UCLA TFT.